Curious Brewing: History

 In February 2021, following a catastrophic loss in trade following the COVID-19 pandemic, Chapel Down put the brewery business in administration.
 It was subsequently sold to Luke Johnson's Risk Capital Partners, who stressed there would be no redundancies.

 In January 2023, it was announced that Curious Brewing had acquired Wild Beer Co, based in Shepton Mallet, Dorset.
 Wild Beer Co had previously revealed their planned closure due to waning finances and challenges connected with rising costs.

+On 29 September 2023, Curious Brewing was bought by St. Peter's Brewery based in Suffolk.

 Brewery

 The brewery is located on a 1.6 acre former brownfield site on Victoria Road, near Ashford International station.
 The ground floor includes 1000 sqft of publicly-accessible areas including a shop and bar.
 Elsewhere, there is a 4000 sqft bar with two dining rooms.
 A waterfall is installed down a side of the building.
 The premises is on a brownfield site that previously housed the Beaver Road School, which was demolished by a bomb during World War II on 24 March 1943.
 The brewhouse is named "Miss Adams", in honour of the school's head teacher who managed to evacuate all children immediately before the blast.